AdamTovatt/updaemon/README.md

 # Updaemon

-A lightweight, AOT-compiled service update daemon for Linux that automatically keeps your services up to date through pluggable distribution sources.
+A lightweight, AOT-compiled service update manager for Linux that automatically keeps your services up to date through pluggable distribution sources.

 ## Overview